Eileen Joyce: Personal life

 On 16 September 1937, Joyce married Douglas Legh Barratt, a stockbroker.
-Their son, John Barratt, was born on 4 September 1939, the day after the start of World War II.
+Their son, John Douglas Barratt, was born on 4 September 1939, the day after the start of World War II.
 The marriage failed and they separated.
 Douglas Barratt served with the British Navy, and was killed on active service off Norway on 24 June 1942 when his ship HMS Gossamer was bombed and sunk.
 For reasons she never explained, Joyce always maintained he had died off North Africa but, in 1983, she corrected the record.

 Her second partner was Mayfair Film executive Christopher Mann.
 They lived together from late 1942 until his death in 1978.
 Mann had previously been married to the Norwegian actress Greta Gynt, and had been Madeleine Carroll's publicist and manager.
 Mann proved an unsympathetic stepfather to Joyce's son, John, and Joyce herself, between punishing touring schedules and bouts of ill-health, also found little time for him.
 From the early age of three years and three months, John was sent to boarding school.
 Joyce's guilt over her neglect of her son, combined with overwork, contributed to a breakdown in 1953.
 John himself was estranged from his mother from an early age, and he was left nothing in her will, the bulk of her estate going to her grandson, John's son Alexander.

 In 1957, Joyce and Christopher Mann bought Chartwell Farm (not the Chartwell historic home) and Bardogs Farm, Kent, from Sir Winston Churchill.
 Their home in London was bought by the actor Richard Todd.

 Joyce and Christopher Mann had always claimed they were legally married, but that did not occur until 1978, after he had been diagnosed with terminal cancer.
 The wedding took place at Aylesbury, Buckinghamshire, with Joyce using the name Eileen Barratt.
 Mann died at Chartwell on 11 December 1978, aged 75.

 Joyce experienced considerable ill health throughout her adult years, particularly severe rheumatism in her shoulders, which at one time necessitated the wearing of a plaster cast, and she also suffered from sciatica.
 Towards the end of her life, she developed senile dementia.
-She died 25 March 1991, aged 83, at East Surrey Hospital, Redhill, Surrey.
+On 21 March 1991 she fell in her bathroom, fracturing her hip.
+She was taken to East Surrey Hospital, Redhill, Surrey, where she died on 25 March 1991, aged 83.
+On 7 June, a memorial service was conducted at St Peter's Church.